panozzaj/recipes/pressure-cooker-chicken-tacos.markdown

 # Pressure Cooker Chicken Tacos

-Good weeknight meal.
-Easy mode would be to just throw all ingredients in and cook for about 20 minutes on high pressure.
-I typically cook the chicken on high heat to get a little crispiness.
+Simple weeknight meal - just dump everything in and cook.

+## Ingredients

+- Jarred salsa verde (enough to cover bottom of pot)
+- 1-1.5 lb chicken (thighs work well)
+- Chili powder
+- Ground cumin
+- Ground coriander
+- Salt and pepper
+- Onion, diced (optional)

-## Method
+## Directions

-- Instant pot on saute highest setting
-- Then add chicken.
-I like about 1.5 lb of thighs.
-  - possibly with a little oil (coconut oil is kind of nice)
-  - spices (salt, pepper, cumin, paprika, taco seasoning, chili powders are good)
-- When chicken is browned but not fully cooked through, set it aside
-- Add some diced onions, stirring to make sure any crispy bits are scraped up from bottom.
-- Can add a little white wine or chicken broth to deglaze as well if needed.
-- Then add some garlic, a jar of mild salsa verde, and add the chicken back in and stir.
+1. Pour salsa verde into bottom of pressure cooker.
+2. Add chicken and season with spices.
+Add onion if using.
-- Pressure cook on high for 20 minutes then quick release.
+3. Pressure cook on high for 20 minutes.
+4. Natural release for 5 minutes, then quick release.
+5. Shred chicken and stir into sauce.

-## Notes
+## Variations

-Can add canned black beans if desired before pressure cooking, just drain the can and rinse Can also add rice, just add ~2.5C of chicken broth / stock per 1 C of rice.
-Rice should be submerged.
-Or add previously cooked rice instead at the end
+- **Sautéed version**: Brown chicken on sauté setting first for extra flavor.
+Set aside, sauté onions and garlic, deglaze with white wine or chicken broth, then add salsa verde and chicken back before pressure cooking.
+- **With black beans**: Add a drained and rinsed can of black beans before cooking.
+- **With rice**: Add 1 cup rice and 2.5 cups chicken broth (rice should be submerged).
+Or stir in cooked rice at the end.